SYNOPSIS

 Analysis found a CVS branch with no tag consisting entirely of dead revisions.
 These cannot have been visible in the archival state of the CVS at conversion time; it is possible they may have been visible as branch content at some point in the repository’s past, but without an identifying tag that state is impossible to reconstruct.

 A CVS branch with a live revision lacks a head label.
-A label with "-UNNAMED-BRANCH" suffixed to the name of the parent branch will be generated.
+A label with "UNNAMED-<file>-<branch>" will be generated for the exported branch.

 warning - xxx newer than yyy